 How Do Bloggers Make Money?

 Usually, people think of bloggers as hobbyists.
-Some of them are, but a large number of bloggers make money from their blogs.
-This enables them to focus more on their blog, quit their day jobs, and build a successful business.
+While some people have lifestyle blogs, a large number of bloggers make money from their blog websites.
+This enables them to focus more on their blog, quit their day jobs, and build successful online businesses.

-The more successful bloggers can make six-figure, seven-figure, and even eight-figure from their blogs.
+The more successful blogs can make six-figure, seven-figure, and even eight-figure incomes in a year.